Linguists Discover Previously Unidentified Language In Malaysia

 "People really do value their languages," [Harrison] says.
 "And ... the decision to give up one language or to abandon a language is not usually a free decision.
 It's often coerced by politics, by market forces, by the educational system in a country, by a larger, more dominant group telling them that their language is backwards and obsolete and worthless."

-Speaking to Science Friday in 2012, Harrison emphasized the importance of field work in documenting oral languages.
+Speaking to Science Friday in 2012, Harrison emphasized the importance of fieldwork in documenting oral languages.
 "You can't just take a speaker and sit them down in their room and pick their brain, because language is kind of like a living organism.
 It is lived in a natural environment," he said.
 "The language is alive."

-The Swedish researchers who documented Jedek also emphasize the importance of field work — extended periods of time spent with multiple speakers of a language.
+The Swedish researchers who documented Jedek also emphasize the importance of fieldwork — extended periods of time spent with multiple speakers of a language.

 Whether or not a language is "newly discovered," it's worth spending time digging into little-known languages, Yager says.